-As a full-service metal fabrication shop, EVS Metal offers a number of manufacturing solutions in-house, one of which is welding.
-We offer both manual, operator-driven welding, and robotic welding of aluminum and steel; however, for the next several weeks, we will focus on the robotic part of our operation, because automation is truly one of the most important factors impacting the future of manufacturing overall.
+As a full-service metal fabrication shop, EVS Metal offers a number of manufacturing solutions in-house, including welding.
+We offer both manual, operator-driven welding as well as robotic welding of aluminum and steel, but for the next several weeks, we’ll be focusing on the robotic side of our operation.

 Let’s start with the history of robotic welding.
-Although it’s been used now for more than 60 years, robotic welding is still considered to be a fairly new way of utilizing this type of automation.
-However, the use of robots in this manner did not reach its true zenith until the 80s, mainly due to its use on a massive scale by automakers on their assembly lines.
-Once robots were proven to be a cost-effective and efficient way to weld by Detroit and their counterparts overseas, their use became widespread.
-And as more applications are discovered, robotic welding only continues to grow; in fact, according to a Robotics Industry News (RIN) report, a total of 31,464 robots were ordered from North America in 2015, a 14% increase over 2014.
-The automotive sector continues to lead in this area, but there is steady growth in other areas as well, in particular semiconductors and electronics.
+Although it’s been in use for over 60 years, robotic welding is still considered to be a fairly new technology.
+The use of robots in this manner did not reach its true zenith until the 1980s, mainly due to the massive scale on which it was used in automakers’ assembly lines.
+However, once robots proved to be a cost-effective and efficient way to weld by Detroit and their counterparts overseas, their use became more widespread.
+As more applications have been discovered, robotic welding has only continued to grow; according to a Robotics Industry News (RIN) report, a total of 31,464 robots were ordered from North America in 2015, a 14% increase over 2014.
+The automotive sector continues to lead in this area, but there is steady growth in other areas, such as semiconductors and electronics.

 So what exactly is robotic welding?
 The simple answer is that it’s exactly what it sounds like — the use of programmable robots to automate the welding process.
 However, once you get past the basics, robotic welding quickly becomes much more complex than it may at first seem.
 For instance, some welding processes, such as gas metal arc welding, may appear to be a form of robotic welding, but as an operator is often needed to handle the part being welded, it cannot truly be considered automated.
 For a process to fall into the category of robotic welding, both the item to be welded and the welding gun itself must be handled by the robot.